disler/elm-itv-benchmark/README.md

 - Run the ELM-ITV tests: `bun elm`

 ## Guide
+- First, [watch the video](https://youtu.be/sb9wSWeOPI4) where we walk through ELMs and this codebase.
 - To get started take a look at `BENCH__minimal_test_suite/` to get an idea of how to structure a basic test suite.
 - Next take a look at the `BENCH__efficient_language_models/` test suite to get an idea of how you can setup tests for your own viability tests for ELMs.
 - Explore other [ollama based models](https://promptfoo.dev/docs/providers/ollama) you can test